awwright/http-progress/draft-wright-http-patch-byterange.md

 [200 bytes...]
 ~~~

 This request allocates a 600 byte document, and uploading the first 200 bytes of it.
-The server responds with 2__ (Sparse Resource), indicating that the resource has been allocated and all uploaded data is saved, but acknowledging the more data must still be uploaded by the client.
+The server responds with 200, indicating that the complete upload was stored.

 Additional requests upload the remainder of the document: